 Setting Description Disabled AMIBIOS tests all system memory.
 AMIBIOS waits up to 40 seconds for a READY signal from the IDE hard disk drive.
 AMIBIOS waits for .5 seconds after sending a RESET signal to the IDE drive to allow the IDE drive time to get ready again.
-AMIBIOS checks for a key press and runs AMIBIOS Setup if the key has been pressed.
-Enabled AMIBIOS does not test system memory above 1MB.
+AMIBIOS checks for a <deb amibios="" and="" been="" has="" if="" key="" press="" pressed.<="" runs="" setup="" td="" the=""></deb> Enabled AMIBIOS does not test system memory above 1MB.
 AMIBIOS does not wait up to 40 seconds for a READY signal from the IDE hard disk drive.
 If a READY signal is not received immediately from the IDE drive, AMIBIOS does not configure that drive.
 AMIBIOS does not wait for .5 seconds after sending a RESET signal to the IDE drive to allow the IDE drive time to get ready again.
-You cannot run AMIBIOS Setup at system boot, because there is no delay for the Hit to run Setup message.
+You cannot run AMIBIOS Setup at system boot, because there is no delay for the Hit < Del> to run Setup message.